 Benefits of using VR for sellers and buyers

 Time saved for buyers

 Property tours aren’t always easy to coordinate.
-If you’re viewing several properties they might not all be in the same neighbourhood.
-VR might not completely replace physical property viewings, however it could become the first round of property viewings for buyers.
+If you’re viewing several properties they might not all be in the same neighborhood.
+VR might not completely replace physical property viewings, however, it could become the first round of property viewings for buyers.
 Furthermore, you can view properties on the other side of the state, country or world!